'Can I see your ID please?': Countdown refuses to sell energy drinks to under-16s

 Under a new policy introduced today to the supermarket's 180 stores nationwide, young customers will be asked for an ID when purchasing energy drinks.

-It was implemented due to concerns around the amount of sugar and caffeine young people consume, however, not all are on board with the restriction.
+It was implemented due to concerns about the amount of sugar and caffeine young people consume and was backed by Health Minister David Clark.

+Given their combination of high sugar content and addictiveness, it was the Ministry of Health's advice children should not consume energy drinks.

+"In the first instance, we want to work with the food industry on voluntary measures that support the health of New Zealanders," Clark said.

 "We believe current regulations are working well, with government research showing the majority of children are not consuming energy drinks in large quantities."